-Much research has been focused on improving the room's centerpiece.
+Much research has been focused on improving the room's centerpiece—your bed.
 Forget the basic box spring and thin mattress; even affordable beds often include motion, adjustable firmness, temperature regulation, and independent settings for each side.
-There are also "smart" beds that incorporate technology to monitor heart rate, breathing, motion, and more.
+There are also that incorporate technology to monitor heart rate, breathing, motion, and more.
 Some of these high-tech models respond to spoken commands, while others use apps to suggest mattress adjustments based on the quality of your sleep.
-There are also bedding options for regulating temperature and pillows with built-in speakers, so you can enjoy soothing white noise until you drift off to sleep.
+There are also bedding options for regulating temperature and even pillows with built-in speakers, so you can enjoy soothing white noise until you drift off to sleep.

 Technology is also helping to improve safety in bedrooms.
 Underbed lighting makes it easier to find the restroom in the middle of the night without stumbling.
 Likewise, smart sensors added to bathroom lights can turn them on at a dimmed level when they sense movement, allowing you to find your way without waking a sleeping partner.

-Light control includes windows, which are also undergoing major changes.
-Add various films to your existing windows to block harmful sunrays and regulate room temperatures, or to change the opacity via smartphone app for added privacy.
-There are even blinds and shades with motors and timers that automatically open and close them or allow homeowners to remotely adjust them for watching TV or taking a nap.
+Managing your bedroom's lighting includes windows, too, which are also undergoing major changes.
+Add various films to your existing windows to block harmful rays and regulate room temperatures.
+Some even allow you to change the opacity via a smartphone app for added privacy.
+There are even motorized blinds and shades with timers that allow homeowners to automatically open and close or remotely adjust them for watching TV or taking a nap.

-Finally, although providing a place to sleep is the bedroom's primary function, many people also watch television there.
-If space is too limited for a big screen, or you just don't want to see it when it's not in use, consider one of the many new hidden options.
+Although providing a place to sleep is the bedroom's primary function, many people also watch television there.
+If space is too limited for a big screen, or you just don't want to see it when it's not in use, consider one of the many new hidden options for televisions.
 There are motorized systems for making a TV drop down from the ceiling or rise out of a bed frame or dresser.
-There is even talk of a "clear" TV (it's basically a see-through block of glass) that might soon hit the marketplace.
+Or consider recent models, like The Frame by Samsung, that act as a picture frame when not in use.